GooFit/GooFit/docs/documentation.md

     be necessary to acquire this level of mastery; in principle only the developers of GooFit need to know its internal details.

-Aside from considerations of the user’s understanding, GooFit does require a CUDA-capable graphics card to run on, with compute capability at least 2.1.
-Further, you will need nVidia’s CUDA SDK, in particular the `nvcc` compiler.
+Aside from considerations of the user's understanding, GooFit does require a CUDA-capable graphics card to run on, with compute capability at least 2.1.
+Further, you will need nVidia's CUDA SDK 7.0 or better, in particular the `nvcc` compiler.
 Aside from this, GooFit is known to compile and run on Fedora 14, Ubuntu 12.04, and OSX 10.8.4.
 It has been tested on the Tesla, Fermi, and Kepler generations of nVidia GPUs.